MarlonBair/MarlonBair/README.md

 I'm an aspiring Software Engineer and Class of 2025 CS student @ The University of San Francisco.

-#### Experience:
+#### My Experiences:

-* SWE Intern @ Rhombus Summer 2024, building an in-house Performance Monitoring System.
+* SWE Intern @ Rhombus Summer 2024, building an in-house Performance Monitoring System to enusre a customer-friendly experience.
 * SWE Intern @ Bushido Summer 2023 - Spring 2024, building features to help bring together creators with their audience.

 <!--